radiomicsgroup/determine-samples/README.md

 - cmd_custom

-    Run commands, when the scripts or commands ends the container is closed.(Using custom image)
+    Run commands, when the scripts or commands ends the container is closed.(Using custom image).

 - cmd_custom_home

-    Run commands, when the scripts or commands ends the container is closed.(Using custom image and load a conda enviroment from /nfs/home/cluser)
+    Run commands, when the scripts or commands ends the container is closed.(Using custom image and load a conda enviroment from /nfs/home/cluser).

 - jupyter

-    Run Jupyter from terminal
+    Run Jupyter from terminal.

 - mnist_torch